-We get a lot of questions from customers about whether they should do a full bathroom remodel, few simple cosmetic upgrades, or somewhere in between.
+We get a lot of questions from customers about whether they should do a full bathroom remodel, a few simple cosmetic upgrades, or somewhere in between.
 That question isn’t the easiest to answer and usually depends on quite a few factors.
 First, we’ll talk about different levels of bathroom remodeling and then share some questions you should consider to help determine what level of bathroom remodel is the best option for you.

 Levels of bathroom remodeling